Bureau of Land Management, Interior.

 1.06 When Will the Conservation Helium Be Offered for Sale?

-The BLM, Amarillo Field Office, will accept requests for purchase of Conservation Helium for the First Quarter from final publication of this Notice until November 7, 2005.
-On the next business day after this Notice closes, requests to purchase Conservation Helium for the First Quarter will be opened and evaluated.
-Upon evaluation, volumes of this Conservation Helium Sale will be apportioned and allocated according to the Sale rules described in this Notice.
-Bids for the remaining three quarters must be submitted according to the following schedule:
+The BLM, Amarillo Field Office, will accept requests for purchase of Conservation Helium from final publication of this Notice until May 9, 2005.
+On the next business day after this Notice closes, requests to purchase Conservation Helium will be opened and evaluated.
+Upon evaluation, volumes of this Conservation Helium Sale will be apportioned and allocated according to the sale rules described in this Notice.

 1.07 What Must I Do To Submit a Request for Purchase?